flyeralarm/tvi10/README.md

 # Smart Color Strip
 Make your color strips smart by extending it with metadata.
-Smart color strips are particularily in Industry 4.0 environments increasingly important in order to tag color measurment series automatically with metadata like the job id etc. Using a Smart Color Stip, the color measurment plus the metadata can be catched on one shot with most default measurement devices as the metadata encoded using additinal color fields.
+Smart color strips are particularily in Industry 4.0 environments increasingly important in order to tag color measurment series automatically with metadata like the job id etc. Using a Smart Color Stip, the color measurment plus the metadata can be catched on one shot as the metadata is encoded using additinal color fields.
 In the following a sample of such an TVI 10 Smart Color Strip.
 The same concept can be used for all other color strips and targets as well:

 ![A smart tvi10 color strip.](https://github.com/ricebean-net/SmartColorStrip/blob/master/docs/smart-color-strip.png?raw=true "A smart tvi10 color strip.")

 ## Functional Description
 The Smart Color Strip uses the panels of the orignal color strip in order to encode the metadata as color fields.
 In the sample above, the basis for the metadata encoding was the TVI 10 Color Strip.
 A TVI 10 Color Strip consists of 45 individual panels.
 Each color field in the original color strip has a specific value.
-The CMY Field on the left has the value "0" whereas the C100 Field on the right has the value "44".
+Here, the CMY Field on the left has the value "0" whereas the C100 Field on the right has the value "44".
+This means, a TVI 10 Color Strip provides fourty-five states we can use for encoding metadata.
+So at the end the usage of 6 additinal color fields enables us to encode 45 to the power of 6 individual states (= 8,303,765,625 states).

-reference data is printe on the same sheet.
+This method of encoding is also robust against color variation during print production as the reference values of the metadata are also printed on the same sheet.
+Further, most standrad color measurement devices can be used in order to catch the information as the metadata are just color fields.

-Fist of all many thanks to Jan-Peter Homann, who was a great discussion partner for the development of the concept of smart color strips.
+At this point, many thanks to Jan-Peter Homann, who was a great discussion partner for the development of the concept of Smart Color Strips.
-Standard measurement devices.

 ## Maven Dependencies